kristianmandrup/cream/lib/generators/cream/config/DESIGN NOTES.markdown

 1. Create fresh Rails 3 app and set it up so that all the sub-systems work
 2. Develop the generator so that it can mutate a Rails 3 app that matches this example app

+## Code Design

+* Create a module for each sub-system to configure
+* Include modules depending on options
+* For each module call the config_[module_name] method, which is responsible for configuring that module!

 ## Devise Configuration

 Gemfile